Did you know?

 Habitat

 Most basking sharks are solitary creatures.
 But, scientists have observed larger groups of these sharks moving together during the summer.
 Groups of basking sharks as large as 100 members have been seen.
 Sometimes, in sex-segregated groups.
-But it’s far more common to find them in small groups or alone.
+But finding them in small groups or alone is far more common.

 Diet

-Basking sharks are known as ram feeders.
-This means that they filter feed on plankton, small fish, and even invertebrates.
-They use their gill rakers to filter food from the water as they swim, moving it easily into their mouths.
+They use their enormous gill slits to filter food from the water as they swim, moving it easily into their mouths.

 Reproduction